Revised on October 4, 2021:

 We will have an online system set up for you to easily submit your receipts for processing.
 It is very important that you follow all of the instructions to ensure efficient processing.
 Please contact Barret Katuna at firstname.lastname@example.org if you must mail your receipts.
 The Executive Office prefers that you use this online system.

-Should you need to mail your receipts, they must be postmarked within 30 days of the conference (March 3, 2020) or you will risk forfeiting your travel subsidy.
+Should you need to mail your receipts, they must be postmarked by March 1, 2022 or you will risk forfeiting your travel subsidy.

 P.O.
 Box 150